sibcool/Spectrum-ElectrumX-Server/docs/protocol-basics.rst

 nature of their query, because servers will limit response size as an anti-DoS mechanism.

-Each RPC call, and each response, is separated by a single newline in their respective streams.
+Over TCP and SSL raw sockets each RPC call, and each response, MUST be terminated by a single newline to delimit messages.
+Websocket messages are already framed so they MUST NOT be newline terminated.
 The JSON specification does not permit control characters within strings, so no confusion is possible there.
 However it does permit newlines as extraneous whitespace between elements; client and server MUST NOT use newlines in such a way.

 If using JSON RPC 2.0's feature of parameter passing by name, the names shown in the description of the method or notification in